As Warren County's newly elected County Executive I

 bright future I believe lies ahead after some tough

 economic times.
-I pledge to work diligently to provide
+I pledge to do my best to provide

 the leadership the county needs to offer its citizens